ilebedev/.vimrc/README.md

 xnoremap <C-A> <C-C>ggVG
 ```

 Ctrl-Z, Ctrl-Y : Undo, Redo.
-Accidental use of Ctrl-Z if it isn't remapped is very dangerous (insta-quit!), and not uncommon if you mapoed Ctrl-C/X/V to clipboard operations.
+Accidental use of Ctrl-Z if it isn't remapped is very dangerous (insta-quit!), and not uncommon if you mapped Ctrl-C/X/V to clipboard operations.
 These may or may not be a little wonky in some terminals.
 ```
 noremap <C-Z> u